psi4/psi4/doc/sphinxman/source/prog_debug_profile.rst

   $~> cmake [your options here] -DCMAKE_BUILD_TYPE=RelWithDebInfo

 Certain symbols may not be output even with this flag set.
 In general, any template function used should be visible, and anything with the ``PSI_API`` modifier will be visible.
 Other variables, functions, and classes will likely be hidden from the user.
+To make these symbols visible, you must modify a few variables.
+For an example, see `TiborGY's debug branch <https://github.com/psi4/psi4/compare/master...TiborGY:psi4:toc_dbg>`_.

 VSCode
 ^^^^^^